kushagrarajput/mysql_project/README.md

-SQL project to analyze online music store data a## README

 ### Project Overview
 This project implements a MySQL database for a music store.
 The database stores information about customers, employees, products (including albums, tracks, and instruments), purchases, and more.